Tutorials UPDATED: 21 February 2023

 The SQL injection vulnerability

-When the code does not properly sanitize the user inputs and the database application receives and uses that input to generate database queries, this creates a vulnerability known as SQL injection.
+When the code does not properly protect the user inputs and the database application receives and uses that input to generate database queries, this creates a vulnerability known as SQL injection.

 The result of neglecting to strip or encode characters that could modify the query structure can lead to such attacks.
 The attacker can insert and execute malicious SQL statements, which might have potentially disastrous results.